Submitting source images for print publication

 These guidelines concern how to submit existing illustrations (as opposed to new illustrations produced by MetaGlyfix) for print publication in books, journals, annual reports, newsletters, etc., and usually accompanying an author’s manuscript.

-[The principles herein are also useful for illustrations intended for screen viewing or web publishing, although certain submission requirements (file resolution and graphic format, e.g.) are considerably less stringent for screen and web.]
+[The principles herein are also useful for illustrations intended for screen viewing or web publishing, although certain submission requirements (pixel dimensions and graphic format, e.g.) are considerably less stringent for screen and web.]

 Source images generally fall into one of two categories: